luigisaetta/cxr-anomaly-detection/README.md

 ## CXR Anomaly Detection
 In this project I have developed a model, based on a DNN, to analyze a **Chest X-Ray** and predict if it contains signs of disease or not.

-The main goal of the projct has been to reproduce the resukts shown in the Nature artcile and the final result is very good, with comparable if not better Sensitivy and Specificity.
+The main goal of the projct has been to reproduce the results shown in the Nature artcile and the final result is very good, with comparable if not better Sensitivy and Specificity.

 ### Dataset
 The dataset used for training, validation and test is saved in Kaggle: